How to stain a swing set. How we re stained our old swing set to make it look like new again. Step by step guide for staining an old swing set.

 We spend a lot of time in our backyard.
-Whether it’s grilling pizza, having a bon fire or relaxing in the hammock, one thing is for certain.
-The kids are playing on the play set.
+Whether it’s grilling pizza, hanging around the fire pit or relaxing in the hammock, one thing is for certain.
+The kids are playing on the swing set.

-Now this isn’t just any play set.
-No, this one has a lunch table underneath, a spyglass and rock wall.
-But not just that, grandpa and daddy put this play set together when we first moved here.
+Now this isn’t just any swing set.
+No, this one has a restaurant, spyglass and rock wall.
+But not just that, grandpa and daddy put this swing set together.

 It’s extra special.

-A few months after setting up the play set we decided to seal it, to keep it in good condition.
-But after loving this awesome play set for 3 years, it was starting to look tired and worn down.
+A few months after setting up the swing set we decided to seal it to keep it in good condition.
+But after loving this awesome swing set for 3 years, it was starting to look tired and worn down.

 If you have a play set in your backyard than you defiantly know what I’m talking about.
 Faster than you thought it became faded and worn.